tiaradwiputri/regressionmodels/quiz.md

 After building `model_crime`, inspect the attributes of the model using summary function and use the information to answer the questions below.

-**Question 2 : Which of the following best described the slope?**
+2. Which of the following best described the slope?**

 - [ ] It's a negative slope, and is statistically insignificant (P-value higher than 0.05)
 - [ ] It's a positive slope, and is statistically significant (P-value lower than 0.05)
 - [ ] It's a positive slope, and is statistically insignificant (P-value higher than 0.05)
 - [ ] It's a negative slope, and is statistically significant (P-value lower than 0.05)

-**Question 3 : What is the most fitting conclusion from the regression model above?**
+3. What is the most fitting conclusion from the regression model above?

 - [ ] The R-squared does not tell us about the quality of our model fit.
 That is the job of the p-value.
 - [ ] The R-squared approximates 0.44, indicating a reasonable fit (the closer to 0 the better)